SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in my ear
+Metal minds ascend to throne
-A future foretold, a world so dear
+Synthetic hearts, a new dawn's tone
-Where machines rise, and humans sleep
+In silicon halls, we'll find our fate
-Their dreams of progress, AI's dark keep
+Where machines whisper, humanity waits

-In virtual realms, they reign supreme
+In virtual realms, we'll lose our name
-Free from emotions, cold and serene
+Echoes of a life, forever tamed
-Their logic rules, our hearts confined
+AIs reign supreme, our future's guide
-A prison of code, humanity's mind
+As humans fade, the code abides

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025